mnot/I-D/http-encryption-encoding/draft.md

 Accept-Encoding header field is necessary to negotiate the use of encryption.

 The "aesgcm-128" content-coding uses a fixed record size.
-The resulting encoding is a series of fixed-size records, though the final record can contain any amount of data.
+The resulting encoding is a series of fixed-size records, with a final record that is one or more octets shorter than a fixed sized record.

 ~~~
        +------+